The $\operatorname{Ext}$-algebra of standard modules over dual extension algebras: Introduction

 Unfortunately, describing the $A_\infty$-structure on $\operatorname{Ext}^\ast(\Delta,\Delta)$ may be extremely complicated.
 Examples of algebras where this $A_\infty$-structure has been explicitly computed are few and far between, however, one family of examples may be found in \cite{KlamtStroppel}.
 The main goal of the present paper is to study a somewhat large class of algebras which are computationally well-behaved enough to permit an explicit description.

-In \cite{Xi}, Xi introduced the dual extension algebra as part of his study of BGG algebras.
-Originally introduced as taking only one input ($\mathcal{A}(B,A^{\operatorname{op}})$ with $B=A$), these were soon generalized and further studied in \cite{DengXi, Xigldim, DengXiringel,Shun, LiWei, Lixu,}.
+In \cite{Xi}, Xi introduced the dual extension algebra as part of his study of BGG algebras, that is, quasi-hereditary algebras adimitting a simple-preserving duality on their module category.
+Originally introduced as taking only one input ($\mathcal{A}(B,A^{\operatorname{op}})$ with $B=A$), these were soon generalized and further studied in \cite{DengXi, Xigldim, DengXiringel, XiTilting, Shun, LiWei, Lixu,}.
 Importantly, in \cite{Lixu}, Li and Xu connected the Koszulity of the dual extension algebra $\mathcal{A}(B,A^{\operatorname{op}})$ to that of $B$ and $A$.
 The dual extension algebras, as it turns out, behave well enough with respect to computations to allow the explicit description of the $A_\infty$-structure mentioned above.